eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 The seamless integration of Wallet Units with web browsers and mobile apps is crucial for implementing secure and efficient attestation presentation interfaces.
-Without such integration, it will be difficult to ensure the security of remote transaction flows, in which the Relying Party accesses the Wallet Unit over the internet.
+Without such integration, it will be difficult to ensure the security of remote transaction flows, in which the Relying Party accesses the Wallet Instance over the internet.
 In addition, involving the browser in such transactions also will improve user experience, in particular in cases where multiple Wallet Instances are present on the User's device.
 The key challenges and solutions are outlined below:

 - **1. Secure Cross-Device Flows**: Cross-device flows are vulnerable to phishing and relay attacks, necessitating enhanced security measures.